Tomshiii/ahk_wiki/Latest/Classes/UIA.md

 Once the correct version has been set, anytime the class is initialised it will check the `values.ini` file for the appropriate coordinates.
 If coordinates aren't set for the currently selected version, it will attempt to set them as long as Premiere is open.

 > [!Tip]
-> This process to automatically set the values can also be called apon at anytime by calling `premUIA_Values(false).__setNewVal()` (or by right clicking on `My Scripts.ahk` and selecting `Set Prem_UIA values`).
+> This process to automatically set the values can also be called apon at anytime by right clicking on `My Scripts.ahk` and selecting `Set Prem_UIA values`.
-> However it is recommended the user reloads all open scripts after calling this function for the changes to properly take effect.

 These UIA coordinates are then stored in the `values.ini` file (located `..\Support Files\UIA\values.ini`) and will look something like this;
 ```json